-7. Of the formal statutory that is in financial difficulties, which one (if any) enables the company to continue to trade and continue to explore either: (a) a consensual deal with creditors that will see the company itself survive; or (b) an orderly sale of the company's assets/business?
+7. Of the formal statutory procedures available to a company that is in financial difficulties, which one (if any) enables the company to continue to trade and continue to explore either: (a) a consensual deal with creditors that will see the company itself survive; or (b) an orderly sale of the company's assets/business?

-The only formal statutory procedures available to a company in financial difficulties procedures available to a company are formal insolvency procedures.
-Following the commencement of insolvency proceedings, either: (a) reorganisation (reorganizace) can be used as a method of restructuring the company in an attempt to ensure its survival; or (b) the bankruptcy provisions (konkurs) apply, which lead to liquidation of the company.
+Of the formal statutoryThe only formal statutory procedures available to a company in financial difficulties are formal insolvency procedures.
+Following the commencement of insolvency proceedings, either: (a) reorganization (reorganizace) can be used as a method of restructuring the company in an attempt to ensure its survival; or (b) the bankruptcy provisions (konkurs) apply, which lead to liquidation of the company.